fbpx

 Daytona Beach Florida Beach front

-Depending on traffic, it should take about one hour to drive between Cocoa Beach and Daytona Beach.
-Also, as we mentioned above, Daytona Beach and Cocoa Beach are both about a one-hour drive from Orlando.
+Depending on traffic, driving between Cocoa Beach and Daytona Beach should take about one hour.
+Also, as mentioned above, Daytona Beach and Cocoa Beach are about a one-hour drive from Orlando.

 Cocoa Beach vs. Daytona Beach: Which Sandy Shore Will Make You Smile?